Chainoi Worawut

-Chainoi Worawut (born 24 June 1997) is a Thai professional boxer who has held the WBC-ABC super bantamweight title since 2019.
+Chainoi Worawut (born 24 June 1997) is a Thai professional boxer.

 Early life

-Worawut was born into a family of fighters, his father Chatchainoi Chaoraioi was a famous Muay Thai kickboxer in the 1980s and 1990s.
-His uncle Takrawlek Dejrath was also a former Muay Thai kickboxer and was a contemporary 108 pound boxing contender.
+Worawut was born into a boxing family, his father Chatchainoi Chaoraioi was a famous Muay Thai kickboxer in the 1980s and 1990s.
+His uncle Takrawlek Dejrath was also a former Muay Thai kickboxer and was a contemporary 108 lbs professional boxing contender.

-Before turning professional, he has had about 250 Muay Thai fights.
+Before turning professional he had about 250 Muay Thai fights.

 Professional boxing career

 Worawut made his professional debut against Hui Lu on 19 May 2018.
 He won the fight by a second-round knockout.
 Worawut amassed an 8–0 record during the next 17 months, winning all both one of those fights by way of stoppage.
 Worawut won the vacant WBC Youth super bantamweight title during this run, with a second-round technical knockout of the undefeated Muhammad Ashiq on 20 April 2019.